 Before going into the world of a PCI expansion slot, we first need to know some basic terminologies.
 Expansion slots are commonly found in computer devices, and it has a counterpart named “expansion card” or board.
 The expansion slot is a type of connector used as a point where hardware components can be installed.
 It is generally fitted on the motherboard or riser card.
 It is a widely used technology that has been used for many years since its inception in 1973.

-The expansion card is basically a PCB (Printed circuit board) that goes into the expansion slot.
+is basically a PCB (Printed circuit board) that goes into the expansion slot.
 It is found with the external hardware components.
 Expansion cards are installed into the expansion slot, and they transfer data between them through expansion buses.
 PCI slots differ for various motherboards, and you can check the motherboard to learn about its slot info, and if needed, upgrade the motherboard itself.

-Expansion buses are the bridge through which data transfer occurs between the hardware and the motherboard.
+are the bridge through which data transfer occurs between the hardware and the motherboard.
 A set of low resistance connectors are used for this purpose.
 The better the bus system is, the higher the bandwidth between devices.
 To determine the quality of the bus, we measure their clock speed, bandwidth (data transfer rate), and the “width” which is defined as 32-bits and 64-bits in general.

-PCI Expansion Slot
+PCI Expansion Slot: An Overview

 The PCI expansion slot is one of the most widely used methods of expansion slot.
 These are convenient slots situated into the motherboard for hardware connectivity.
 PCI means “Peripheral Component Interconnect”.
 It can be used to install almost any type of hardware as long as the versions are correct.